tyler-technologies-oss/forge/README.md

 about, just like any old `<div>`, `<button>`, `<input>`... etc. This means that any framework can already work with them natively without any work on your end.

 The caveat to this is that many custom Web Components are enhanced to allow for more complex data (arrays and objects) to be provided, as well as custom event names to get notified about changes within the element.
-It's also handy for dynamic elements such as dialogs and popups.
 This is where framework adapter libraries can help to make the usage more seamless.

 Forge provides the following framework adapters: